-- Feb 24 1942 WW2: Holocaust " More than 30,000 Jews deported from Lódz Ghetto to Chelmno.
+- Feb 24 1942 Holocaust: More than 30,000 Jews deported from Lódz Ghetto to Chelmno.
 Also, The ship SS Struma, flying a neutral Panamanian flag and carrying Jewish refugees fleeing from Romania, is sunk in the Black Sea after Britain pressures Turkey to turn the ship back from Istanbul.
 More than 700 Jewish passengers attempting to save their lives by reaching Palestine are drowned.
-Only one passenger survives. - Feb 24 1944 WW2: Maj.
-Gen. Frank Merrill's guerrilla force, nicknamed "Merrill's Marauders," a specially trained group of American soldiers, begin their 1,000 mile journey in a ground campaign against Japan into Burma. - Feb 24 1968 Vietnam War: Tet offensive halted " The Tet Offensive ends as U.S. and South Vietnamese troops recapture the ancient capital of Hue from communist forces.
+Only one passenger survives. - Feb 24 1942 WW2: The Voice of America went on the air for the first time.
+Its mission was to broadcast accurate, balanced, and comprehensive news and information to an international audience, and it defines the legally mandated standards in the VOA journalistic code.
+The Office of War Information, when organized in the middle of 1942, officially took over VOA's operations. - Feb 24 1944 WW2: Maj.
+Gen. Frank Merrill's guerrilla force, nicknamed "Merrill's Marauders," a specially trained group of American soldiers, begin their 1,000 mile journey in a ground campaign against Japan into Burma. - Feb 24 1968 Vietnam War: Tet Offensive Halted " The Tet Offensive ends as U.S. and South Vietnamese troops recapture the ancient capital of Hue from communist forces.
 Although scattered fighting continued across South Vietnam for another week, the battle for Hue was the last major engagement of the offensive, which saw communist attacks on all of South Vietnam's major cities.
 In the aftermath of Tet, public opinion in the United States decisively turned against the Vietnam War.